Lakeshore-Labs/lakeshorelabs.ai/content/en/projects/sparkline-data-analytics-platform.md

 ## Transformative Impact

-### Performance Revolution
+### Performance Improvements
-SNAP achieved **100x faster analytics** compared to standard Apache Spark implementations, transforming batch-oriented analytical workloads into **interactive, real-time experiences** that enable immediate business insights.
+SNAP achieved notable performance improvements for analytical workloads, reducing query times through intelligent caching and optimization strategies.

-### Operational Transformation
+### Operational Benefits
-Complex queries that previously required **hours of processing time** now complete in **seconds**, enabling analysts to explore data iteratively and make data-driven decisions with fresh insights rather than stale reports.
+Complex queries see reduced processing times, enabling analysts to work more efficiently and iterate on their analyses more quickly.

 ### Strategic Value Creation
 Organizations using SNAP report dramatic improvements in data team productivity, faster time-to-insight for critical business questions, and the ability to implement real-time analytics use cases that were previously impossible with their existing infrastructure.